tudormacovei/cpp_raytracer/README.md

 # cpp_raytracer

 ### About the project
 A raytracer written in C++ that outputs a .ppm file.
 I've always been interested in how render engines work, so this project is made for learning purposes and not for any practical application.
-The project is largely based on the raytracing book series by Peter Shirley. ("Ray Tracing in one Weekend", "Ray Tracing: The Next Week", "Ray Tracing: The Rest of Your Life".
+The project is based on the raytracing book series by Peter Shirley. ("Ray Tracing in one Weekend", "Ray Tracing: The Next Week", "Ray Tracing: The Rest of Your Life".)

 ### Screenshots
 This screenshot was made after adding multithreading support: